 Ecuadorian, Diving Instructor and Marine Reserve Guide.
 The first guide of Ecoventura on board of the “Eric”.
 I’ve worked with groups of the Smithsonian, Audubon Society, Nature Conservancy, among others, and collaborated in a marine life documentary for National Geographic.
 I like to work with families and to teach kids to love nature.
 Firm lover and protector of the Galapagos Islands since my first visit back in 1983.

 Captain Jhon, who was born in Quito, served as third/second and first mate in tanker ships around Asia and America for several years.
 He discovered his true passion for sailing after visiting the Galapagos Islands where he fell in love with its wildlife and wonderful local people.
-Nowadays, he can be seen showing guests the wonderful enchanted islands on board the Theory.
+Nowadays, he can be seen showing guests the wonderful enchanted islands on board the Evolve.

 Captain Peter is an experienced navigator (he’s even changed course mid-sailing to give guests a better view of breaching whales), and as a proud father of three, he gives extra attention to children onboard during family departures.